BrunoBernardino/budgetzen-mobile/README.md

 make test
-make deploy   # publishes to everyone, prod make build/ios   # builds iOS make upload/ios   # uploads iOS build to the App Store make build/android   # builds Android make upload/android   # uploads Android build to the Play Store
+make deploy   # publishes to everyone, prod make build/ios   # builds iOS make upload/ios   # uploads iOS build to the App Store (no longer available, use Transporter with the build from the above command) make build/android   # builds Android make upload/android   # uploads Android build to the Play Store
 ```